StackVista/stackstate-docs/configure/topology/sync.md

 ### Mapping

 Next up is mapping.
 It specifies the transformation of external system topological data into StackState domain.
-Mapping is defined by model element type name that is coming from external system, mapping functions and mapping functions parameters.
+Mapping is defined by model element type name that's coming from external system, mapping functions and mapping functions parameters.

 * _Model Element Type Name_ - identifier of external element type, e.g. linux, hypervisor, java
 * _Mapper Function_ - Mapper function that knows how to process the data of _Model Element Type_